Artisanal and small-scale gold mining

 ASM is a major source of mineral resources production in the world.
-It is largely informal, and is associated with low levels of safety measures, health care or environmental protections.
-In this context, the OECD Due Diligence Guidance includes an Appendix calling on stakeholders to engage in legalisation and formalisation of artisanal mining communities.
+It is largely informal, and is associated with low levels of safety measures, health care or environmental protection.
+In this context, the OECD Due Diligence Guidance for responsible mineral supplly chains includes an appendix calling on stakeholders to engage in the legalisation and formalisation of artisanal mining communities.

-In addition, the OECD seeks to develop cooperation with initiatives such as the Global Mercury Partnership to work on the reduction of mercury use for gold production.
+The OECD also seeks to cooperate with initiatives such as the Global Mercury Partnership to work on the reduction of mercury use for gold production.

-The ASM Hub convenes host and donor governments from OECD and non-OECD countries, the private sector, civil society and other experts, to learn about ASM issues and explore ways to:
+The ASM Hub which convenes host and donor governments from OECD and non-OECD countries, the private sector, civil society and other stakeholders, to learn about ASM issues and explore ways to: